BerkayYildirimUA/DS_Project/README.md

 The nodes are organized in ring topology.
 If a node joins or leaves, it needs to enter/ leave this topology, dynamically.
 On failure of a node, the network must be self healing.

 ## Discovery and Bootstrap
   ### Naming Server (Robbe)
-  - [] needs to have a method to recieve a broadcast
+  - [x] needs to have a method to recieve a multicast
-    - [] When receiving a broadcast, add the node (if not exist) to the database
+    - [x] When receiving a multicast, add the node (if not exist) to the database
   ### Node (Robbe)
-  - [] needs to be able to transmit a broadcast to all the nodes on the network on startup.
+  - [x] needs to be able to transmit a multicast to all the nodes on the network on startup.
-  - [] needs to be able to recieve a broadcast.
+  - [] needs to be able to recieve a multicast.
-    - [] When receiving a broadcast, update local database on previous and next node in the ring.
+    - [] When receiving a multicast, update local database on previous and next node in the ring.
     - [] Sent the changes to the new node (it's own ID so the new node can configure this as next/prev node)
+  ### Steps done (see ppt)
+  1. [x] Method for multicast transmission developed
+  2. [x] Develop method to calc hash
+  3. [x] node will send during bootstrap a multicast with its name and IP (and port for reply)
+  4. Naming server steps when recieving multicast from node
+    1. [x] Calc hash of node (create node object)
+    2. [x] count the known hosts in the network
+    3. [x] Check if node exists (can be done in database?) and add to database
+    4. [x] Send the amount of nodes available to the multicaster
+  5. Nodes steps when receiving multicasts
+    1. [] Calc hash of receiving name
+    2. [] Set the prev and next node based on the receiving node.
+    3. [] Response to the multicast node where we only fill in the next and current or prev and current set for this node.
+      This collides with the naming server task?
+Maybe the sendout from node to node is not nesecairy because the naming server does this.
+  6. [] Node that casts the multicast, recieves a message from the naming server containing the amount of nodes.
+    1. [x] Wait an x amount of time before closing the readPort
+    2. [] Check the amount of available nodes and set the prev and next node accordingly
 ## Shutdown
   ### Naming Server
   - [] needs a method (or API call) that removes the node that shuts itself down.